Millinocket Marathon & Half

 Is the Marathon course USATF certified to qualify for Boston?

 Yes.
-As of the second edition in 2016 our race course became USATF certified, making it a qualifier for Boston, NYC and Chicago.
+Following the second edition in 2016 we were able to successfully raise the necessary funds to have the race course USATF certified, making it a Boston, NYC and Chicago Marathon qualifier.

 return to FAQ menu